netbox-community/netbox/docs/installation/4b-uwsgi.md

 # uWSGI

+!!! tip
+    This page provides instructions for setting up the [uWSGI](https://uwsgi-docs.readthedocs.io/) WSGI server.
+If you plan to use [gunicorn](http://gunicorn.org/) instead, go [here](./4a-gunicorn.md).

-Like most Django applications, NetBox runs as a [WSGI application](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) behind an HTTP server.
-This documentation shows how to install and configure [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) for this role, however other WSGI servers are available and should work similarly well.  [gunicorn](http://gunicorn.org/) is a popular alternative and [installation instructions for gunicorn](4-gunicorn.md) are provided if you wish to use that instead of uWSGI.
+NetBox runs as a [WSGI application](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) behind an HTTP server.
+This documentation shows how to install and configure [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) for this role, however other WSGI servers are available and should work similarly well.

 ## Installation